-To calculate net return on capital employed we’ll need the figures for net profit, shareholder equity and total borrowings, which you can see in Table 3.1 along with the net ROCE value for each year.
+To calculate net ROLACE we’ll need the figures for net earnings, shareholder equity, total borrowings and lease liabilities, which you can see in Table 3.1 along with the net ROLACE value for each year.

 The driving force behind these changes was an extremely large acquisition.
-I’ll cover acquisitions in more detail later, but for now just note the dramatic changes they can have, for better or worse, on a company’s balance sheet and profitability.
+I’ll cover acquisitions in a later week, but for now just note the dramatic changes they can have, for better or worse, on a company’s balance sheet and profitability.

-Okay, let’s work through the calculation for British American Tobacco’s average net ROCE, step by step:
+Okay, let’s work through the calculation for British American Tobacco’s average net ROLACE, step by step:

-My rule of thumb for average net ROCE is that it’s at least 10%, so that test is just about passed.
+My rule of thumb for average net ROLACE is that it should be at least 10%, so BAT just about passes that test.
 However, by looking at the returns on a per year basis it’s easy to see that this is a tale of two halves.
-Before 2017 the company’s ROCE was well above 10% and after 2017 it’s well below 10%.
+Before 2017 the company’s ROLACE was well above 10% and after 2017 it’s well below 10%.

-This is exactly the sort of thing we should look at more closely before investing, and we’ll do that when we look at acquisitions in a later week.
+This is exactly the kind of odd results we should look at more closely before investing, and we’ll do that when we look at acquisitions in a later week.

-To calculate net profit margin we’ll need BAT’s net profit and revenue for the last ten years, which you can see in Table 3.2 along with the net margin for each year.
+To calculate return on sales we’ll need BAT’s net earnings and revenue for the last ten years, which you can see in Table 3.2 along with the return on sales for each year.

-Here’s the calculation for BAT’s ten-year average net margin:
+Here’s the calculation for BAT’s ten-year average return on sales:

-My minimum standard for average net margins is 5% and British American Tobacco is clearly above that level.
-In fact, margins of 25% are above average so it’s quite likely that this company has some reasonably strong competitive advantages (which we’ll also look at in a later week).
+My minimum standard for average return on sales is 5% and British American Tobacco is clearly above that level.
+In fact, margins of 25% are a long way above average, so it’s likely that this company has reasonably strong competitive advantages of one kind or another (competitive advantages will be covered in a later week).

 Next week we’ll look at how the balance between equity capital and debt capital can affect a company’s prospects.

-For now though, here’s a summary of the profitability rules of thumb:
+For now though, here’s a summary of my profitability rules of thumb: